jaedenl/jaedenl/blog.md

 Later in the article, Kirschenbaum gives a total of 6 examples of why and how Digital Humanities fits into the English department.
 I found 2 of them to be particularly pertinent.

+As I mentioned before, most of the article is spent discussing the history behind the  name Digital Humanities.
+For this reason I chose to analyse only the (long) paragraph in which Kirschenbaum argues for Digital Humanities in English departments using Voyant.
+The illustrations that were generted are below.

 <img src="images/DHScreenshot1_1.png" width="400" height="300">
 <img src="images/DHScreenshot2_1.png" width="400" height="300">